rickymcmuffin/Synthematics/README.md

 sign(sin(f*2*3.14*x))
 ```

-## Woah!
-What are those functions doing there?!
+## What functions can I use?
-Well Synthematics supports a variety of functions.
+Synthematics supports a variety of functions.
 Here's a list:

 Returns the sine of x.
 ```